What’s on this page?

 - What are the possible symptoms of COVID-19?

 - What if I develop symptoms that could be COVID-19?

 What counts as “close contact” and “exposure” to COVID-19?

-- Being within 6 feet of someone for a cumulative total of 10 minutes or longer during the person’s infectious period.
-This exposure can occur over multiple separate contacts or even days.
+- Being within 6 feet or in an unventilated space with someone for a cumulative total of 10 minutes or longer during the person’s infectious period.
+This exposure can occur over multiple separate contacts or days.

 - Providing care at home to someone who is sick with COVID-19.

 - Having direct physical contact with the person (e.g., hugging, kissing)

 While wearing masks, being outdoors, and being fully vaccinated significantly reduce virus transmission, these do not eliminate the risk of infection.
 These circumstances are still considered close contact to an infectious person.
 Omicron, a variant of the virus now spreading through our region, is much more infectious than the viral strain (Delta) our community experienced earlier in the pandemic.